-- Before looking at a patient's PHI, ask yourself this question, "Do I need to know this to do my job?" - Even doctors and nurses do not have the right to look at every patient's medical record. - If you need to see patient information to perform your job, you are allowed to do so.
+- Before looking at a client's PHI, ask yourself this question, "Do I need to know this to do my job?" - Even doctors and nurses do not have the right to look at every client's medical record. - If you need to see client information to perform your job, you are allowed to do so.